koen-sikkema/Wound-Classification-DL/README.md

 ## 📂 Dataset
 The project uses publicly available wound image datasets and custom-curated data for classification.
 The primary dataset used in this project can be accessed at: [Wound Classification Dataset](https://www.kaggle.com/datasets/ibrahimfateen/wound-classification)

-The dataset contains wound images categorized into ten distinct classes.
+The dataset contains a total of 2940 wound images categorized into 10 distinct classes.
 Below is an overview of the dataset distribution:

 #### 🧮 Class Distribution
 The dataset includes the following categories with their respective sample counts: